Please ensure Javascript is enabled for purposes of website accessibility

 Sugar and Dementia: Separating Fact from Fiction

-Dr. Sandra Petersen is the founder of our Connections memory care program.
-She is here today to help dispel some myths surrounding what researchers know about sweet treats and dementia.
+Dr. Sandra Petersen is the founder of the Pegasus Senior Living Connections memory care program.
+In this blog, she will dispel some myths surrounding what researchers know about sweet treats and dementia.

 What is Dementia?

 Dementia is not a normal part of aging.
-Contact a medical professional immediately if you suspect the warning signs of Alzheimer’s or dementia in a loved one.
+Contact a medical professional immediately if you see warning signs in a loved one.

 The Link Between Sugar and Dementia

-While there is ongoing research into the connection between sugar and dementia, current evidence does not support a direct causal relationship.
-Consuming too much sugar can lead to health problems such as obesity, diabetes, and heart disease, all of which can increase the risk of developing dementia.
+Research into the sugar and dementia link is ongoing, and current evidence does not support a direct causal relationship.
+However, consuming too much sugar can lead to health problems such as obesity, type 2 diabetes, and heart disease, which increase the risk of developing dementia in the long term.

 Can Sugar Cause Dementia?

-It’s important to note that not all sugar is created equal.
-Natural sugars found in fruits and vegetables are not as harmful to the body as refined sugars found in processed foods and drinks.
-Consuming too much refined sugar can lead to a variety of health problems beyond inflammation, including:
+Not all sugar is the same.
+Natural sugars found in fruits are less harmful than refined sugars in processed foods and drinks.
+Consuming too much refined sugar can lead to:

 • Weight gain